jawj/subtls/README.md

 Well, this library arose out of wanting to speak TCP-based protocols (e.g. Postgres) from browsers and V8 isolate-based serverless environments which don’t do TCP.

 It’s pretty easy to [tunnel TCP traffic over WebSockets](https://github.com/neondatabase/wsproxy).
-But if you need that traffic encrypted, **either** you need secure `wss:` WebSockets to the proxy (plus something to keep the onward TCP traffic safe), **or** you need a userspace TLS implementation to encrypt the data end-to-end before you send it to the proxy.
+But if you need that traffic encrypted, **either** you need secure `wss:` WebSockets to the proxy (plus something to keep the onward TCP traffic safe), **or** you need a userspace TLS implementation to encrypt the data before you pass it to the WebSocket and on through the proxy.

 This could be that userspace TLS implementation.

-There’s also potentially some pedagogical value, which we build on by optionally producing beautifully annotated and indented binary data.
+There’s some potential pedagogical value, which we build on by optionally producing beautifully annotated and indented binary data.

 ## Crypto

 Thankfully, almost no actual crypto is implemented here: SubtleCrypto covers almost everything we need.

 The one exception is the HKDF functions in `tls/keys.ts`.
-The SubtleCrypto documentation is not very good, but from what I could make out [its HKDF support](https://developer.mozilla.org/en-US/docs/Web/API/HkdfParams) is not quite flexible enough (I may revisit this question in future, because I may be wrong).
+SubtleCrypto’s documentation is not very good, but from what I could make out [its HKDF support](https://developer.mozilla.org/en-US/docs/Web/API/HkdfParams) is not quite flexible enough to use here (I may revisit this question in future, because I may be wrong).

 Of course, my HKDF implementation leans heavily on HMAC calculations which are themselves punted to SubtleCrypto.